kopsa95/dockerW10Home/README.txt

   the following:
   EditionID/ Core ----> Professional
-  Product name/ from Windows 10 Home ----> Windows 10 Pro 3)Then run .exe installation file you download it.
-4)Change the registry entries to the previous one
+  Product name/ from Windows 10 Home ----> Windows 10 Pro 3)Then run the .exe installation file you download 4)Change the registry entries to the previous one